Mortimer333/Dito/README.md

 - 💥 NPM configured Tailwind CSS and esbuild for Dito components with dev/prod mode,
 - 💥 User/Permissions System,

-application made with Dito 🔥.
+app skeleton made on Dito 🔥.

 ## Advanced stuff
 With the ___Quick Start___ you can't really use the library, it's only to honestly show the very basics of setup and first usage.
 If you want to be able to use `@actions`, `Injectables`, `Dynamic CSS`, `Observables`, `In-Out Communication` and understand `Life Cycles` then have a read (from top to bottom):